Male brains 'overwhelmed' in multitasking test: study

 "This may be a paradigm for investigating this further—maybe someone can finally settle this age-old question!" said Killeen.

-Increasing cognitive load attenuates right arm swing in healthy human walking, Royal Society Open Science, rsos.royalsocietypublishing.org/lookup/doi/10.1098/rsos.160993
+More information: Increasing cognitive load attenuates right arm swing in healthy human walking, Royal Society Open Science, rsos.royalsocietypublishing.or … /10.1098/rsos.160993